openaustralia/planningalerts/app/views/atdis/_guidance.md

 [http://www.planningalerts.org.au/atdis/test](http://www.planningalerts.org.au/atdis/test)

 * If there are multiple pages of results, test each page.
-* Test that different ways of searching across applications validate and return the expected applications
+* Test that different ways of searching across applications all validate

 If you've passed, congratulations!
 You've passed the first step.

-It’s really important to understand that passing the automated test is just the first steps and does not guarantee that the feed is compliant.
+It’s really important to understand that passing the automated test is the first step and does not guarantee that your feed is compliant.
 There are many aspects of the specification that can not be easily automatically tested and so are not included in the test harness.
 These will be covered in the following steps.

 #### Step 2 - Manual inspection of results